Crowdfunding for not-for-profits vs. Peer-to-peer fundraising: What’s the difference?

 The Museum of Natural History in Paris for example, regularly organizes Crowdfunding campaigns to finance very targeted operations, such as the restoration of the Durfort mammoth or the acquisition of exceptional minerals for the museum.

-But the initial request always remains the same, to make a donation for a project, an action that you have initiated and for which you control the communication and the timing.
+The request is always the same: to make a donation for a project.
+This project was initiated by your team, and you control the communication and timing.

 Show donors their impact

 Crowdfunding campaigns are a powerful tool that show your supporters the actual impact of their donations.
-It is very important to set goals for your projects for your donors to see, and to provide updates on how close you are to achieving your objective, using a progress bar is a good example.
+It is very important to set fundraising goals for your projects for your donors to see, and to provide updates on how close you are to achieving your objective.
+Using a progress bar is a good example.

 Peer-to-Peer fundraising

-Peer-to-peer fundraising is a multi-tiered form of crowdfunding that engages your supporters to fundraise on your behalf.
+Peer-to-peer fundraising is a multi-tiered form of crowdfunding that engages your supporters to raise money on your behalf.

 So rather than just collecting donations from one group of individuals, peer-to-peer enables you to leverage your network’s network in order to expand your reach and increase donations.